Tokyo Disneyland Trip Planning Guide 2023

 Coming to Japan is pricey, depending on where you live.
-You will have to think about flights, hotels, food, transportation, and how many more suitcases you will need to buy to hold all your exclusive Disney merchandise!
+You must consider flights, hotels, food, transportation, and how many more suitcases you must buy to hold all your exclusive Disney merchandise!

 Here’s a list of average costs for various items at the resort.
 Keep in mind that prices do vary and are subject to change.
 Use xe.com to convert into your currency:

 - Small Soft Drink or Coffee – ¥240